Lynxmountain/Kinemium-Engine/README.md

 [<img width="50" height="50" alt="image" src="https://github.com/user-attachments/assets/83c3a863-d290-487f-b073-fed9caa6832f" />
 ](https://discord.gg/7byuxfYtAP)
 ## Introduction
-Kinemium is a sandbox engine written in Luau.
+Kinemium is a sandbox engine written in Luau (Zune Runtime).
 It includes a custom scripting language called Kilang, with Luau-style syntax and additional features.

 # Notice
 Kinemium is not affiliated with or endorsed by Roblox Corporation.